wdehoog/hutspot-ubports/docs/operating/page-usage.md

     * Show context information (Album/Artist/Playlist)
  * Click on the star of an Item to toggle Followed/Saved state
  * Click on a Track to play it
  * Context Menu of a Track provides:
    * Play
    * View Album
    * View Artist
    * Add to Playlist

 ### Playlist Page
+ * Page header
+    * Edit button to edit the Playlists details
+    * Home button to return to the Home/Menu page
  * Click on Playlist Image to play
- * Click on Playlist details to edit them
  * Click on the star of an Item to toggle Followed/Saved state
  * Click on a Track to view it's Album
  * Context Menu of a Track provides:
    * Play
    * View Album
    * Remove from Playist